MiokoYo/MiokoYo/README.md

 ![Header](https://github.com/MiokoYo/MiokoYo/blob/main/files/3750152.png)

 ## I'm currently working as a tester at a startup
-I’m keen on learning new information that refers to my sphere of work and developing my skills.
+I’m keen on eveloping my skills and learning new information that refers to my work sphere.

 ## Testing documentation